How to Afford Healthcare in Retirement

 - Freelancer: Use your talents to do one-off assignments for businesses.
 This could include graphic design, writing, proofreading, and much more.

 - Blogging: It can take a while to make money from a blog.
 But once you get the ball rolling, this gig can bring in a lot of income.

-Aside from Medicare, Social Security, and your retirement savings, there may be other ways to cover the cost of health care in retirement.
+Aside from Medicare, Social Security, and retirement savings, there may be other ways to cover the cost of healthcare in retirement.

-With COBRA, however, you’ll be responsible for the entire cost of the health plan.
+With COBRA, however, you’ll be responsible for the entire cost of the health plan–up to 102% of the premiums.
 While working, your employer likely paid for a large percentage of the premium.
 This expense will be wholly your responsibility with COBRA.